abcdw/ironhide/README.md

 ## Contribution

-PRs are welcome, but merging are not guaranteed.
+PRs are welcome, but merging not guaranteed.
 Create issue or contact [abcdw](https://github.com/abcdw) if you need or want.

 ## License